Ford to offer new Maverick compact pickup standard as a hybrid

-Ford Motor Co said on Tuesday its new Maverick compact pickup truck will have a gasoline-electric hybrid powertrain as standard equipment, a technology choice aimed at keeping the vehicle's starting price below $20,000.
+Ford Motor Co said on Tuesday its new Maverick compact pickup truck will have a petrol-electric hybrid powertrain as standard equipment, a technology choice aimed at keeping the vehicle's starting price below $20,000.

 1496 cc|Petrol|Manual